Writing Style Guide

 alumnus – a man who has attended UCF (alumni is the plural)

-alumni association Capitalize only if part of a proper name: UCF Alumni Association.
+alumni association Capitalize only if part of a proper name.
+(See UCF Alumni)

 American Association of State Colleges and Universities